shanamatthews/static-site-generator/posts/chatgpt-site-improvements.md

 I'm really proud of myself for creating this site with my own static site generator [written with just Bash scripts](./static-site-generator-with-bash.html).
 I think it's sick and it aligns with my stance on not needing a framework or even a "real" programming language to do every single thing.

 However the reality is...
-I'm not so great at Bash scripting.
+I'm very mediocre at Bash scripting.
 I don't use Bash regularly at work, or even in personal projects, so whenever I want to go in to make tweaks to this site, I always feel super rusty and it takes ages to remember how this simple project works.

 I'd been wanting to add a tiny new "features" allowing me to have draft posts in the site without publishing them (aka generating an html page for them), but had been putting it off because I knew I'd have to wrap my brain around my messy Bash scripts again.